 Taxpayers have the option to make installment payments earlier than December of the year the payment is due.
 If an early installment payment is made, the taxpayer is only to be charged interest up to the point of payment.
 Interest will accrue from the point the early installment payment is made to the time of the next installment payment.
-Per Minnesota Statute 279.03, the interest is calculated only for the months that the taxes or penalties remain unpaid.
+Per M.S.
+279.03, subd.
+1., the interest is calculated only for the months that the taxes or penalties remain unpaid.